Employee Discrimination

 For example, under the New York Human Rights Law (NYHRL), it is unlawful for an employer to discriminate against a person because of sexual orientation, or gender identity or expression.
 Notably, Title VII does not explicitly provide protections against sexual orientation or gender identity discrimination, although the prohibition against sex discrimination has been construed to include these protections.

 The New York City Human Rights Law also offers protections against workplace discrimination.
-The New York City Human Rights Law protects against all of the forms of discrimination that are covered by Title VII and NYHRL.
+The New York City Human Rights Law protects against all of the forms of discrimination that are covered by Title VII and NYCHRL.
 Additionally, The City Human Rights Law has lesser requirements to make a claim for discrimination.

 Se habla español